BladeKitana732/AI-Report/README.md

 Teammates and tasks they were responsible for
-Teresa- Git leader (making sure we are in alignment for project to push the right code we want to display) Aleh- React leader (making sure we have a functional app w/ components that compliment each other) Juan- Javascript Leader (making sure we are rendering what we want to render on said components properly)
+Teresa- Git leader (making sure we are in alignment for project to push the right code we want to display) Aleh- React leader (making sure we have a functional app w/ components that compliment each other) Juan- Javascript Leader (making sure we are rendering what we want to render on said components properly);